carlaandradecunha/LLM-chatbot/README.md

 ## Setup Instructions

 1. Clone this repository

 2. Install Python 3.9 or higher.
 The project is tested with Python 3.10

 3. Install [Ollama](https://ollama.com/)
     - For Windows/Mac: download from [https://ollama.com/](https://ollama.com/)

-4. Install required Python packages:
+4. From the root directory, create and activate an environment to use in this project and install the required Python packages in it.
     ```bash
     pip install -r requirements.txt
     ```

 5. Pull the LLM model you want to use (e.g. Mistral):
     ```bash
     ollama pull mistral